 Support your claims with past event data.
 Sponsors will want to know how you measure and prove event ROI.
 Event platforms are a great source of data insights, which you can then include in your sponsor pitch.

 If you’re always on the lookout for sponsors, set up a page on your website, dedicated solely to sponsorships.
 For example, IHRSA’s sponsorship website outlines various sponsorship opportunities for events, research, and content.
 You can also include such a website in your sponsorship pitch, letting sponsors know you’re well-prepared to make them whole.

 Step 3: Keeping An Event Sponsor

-After the event, compile key metrics indicating the value your event provided the sponsor.
-Information about the number of people who visited their profile on your event website, or networking app could be a good start.
-Also include data about the potential sponsorship reach, and tie that into demographic information of attendees.
+After the event, it’s time to do a follow-up with event sponsors.
+Compile key metrics that show the value your event provided them.
+Include data about the potential sponsorship reach and tie that into the demographic information of attendees.

 And remember: sponsorship opportunities can stretch well beyond the event itself if you’re nurturing a community on your event platform.
 Let your sponsors know that you can expose your audience to their content and brand all year round.

 Remember: event sponsorship is a partnership for both parties.
 Events and conferences are a powerful way for brands to get exposure and establish themselves as major players in their industry.
 So, define your event goals well and build an event strategy that includes event sponsorship opportunities in seamless, holistic ways.

 Endless Events is an event management company that specializes in all things strategy, including goal setting, session strategy, and budgeting.
 If you need a reliable management partner to help you plan for long-term success, reach out – the Einsteins of Events are here to help.